yasumichi/DriedPotato/README.md

-# wishlist
+# DriedPotato

-This application Manage what your team wants.
+DriedPotato manage what your team wants.